stratosphereips/fides/README.md

 * [simulations](simulations) are simulations used to evaluate the model
 * [slips](slips) is the Slips module that uses Fides
 * [tests](tests) are the unit tests that verify that Fides works
-* [thesis](thesis) is my master's thesis that describes the model and why was implemented

 ## How to